 With my AED I didn’t really have that option.
 I stuck the pads on just in case, but I suspect it would have advised a ‘non-shockable rhythm’ and not done anything if I had tried to use it.

 The nurse got IV access and we gave her 1L of fluid, 10mml IV magnesium, metoprolol and called an ambulance!
-It seemed to take forever to het there.
-Once the ambulance arrived, we attached their proper defibrillator, but by this time her BP was improving and her heart rate was settling to around 150.
+It seemed to take forever to get there.
+Once the ambulance arrived, we attached a proper defibrillator, but by this time her BP was improving and her heart rate was settling to around 150.
 Had she not improved, I would have considered delivering a shock (based on her conscious level – if unconscious – shock!), but without the correct resuscitation equipment this would not be advisable.

-In emergency she received rate control treatment and was discharged, and she reverted overnight at home.
+In the emergency department she received rate control treatment and was discharged, and she reverted overnight at home.
 The following day she attended hospital for planned DC cardioversion, where is was confirmed that she was back in sinus rhythm.

 Since that day she has had several other episodes of self-limit atrial fibrillation.

 It seems as though cardiac arrhythmias are a well recognised consequence of lightening strike.
 They are often self-limiting, but in the very acute situation they can be fatal!

 All of this inspired me to write an article about lightening injuries – so if you want to learn more about how to examine and treat lightening strike patients, head over the almostadoctor encyclopaedia lightening strikes article.